mfrankz/palmer_penguins/README.md

 m7<-lm(body_mass_g~species*sex*island, data=penguins)
 ```

 ### 4. Instead of assessing the effects of these variables using a null-hypothesis testing approach, we will compare the models using various metrics of model strength (AIC, BIC, R squared, and RMSE).
-The performance library is used to compare these metrics across models.
+The performance library is used to compare these metrics across models by generating a ranked score (i.e., larger values in the plot signify better model strength).
 ```
 #create comparison of metrics
 comp<-compare_performance(m1,m2,m3,m4,m5,m6,m7,metrics=c("AIC", "BIC",  "R2", "RMSE"), rank=TRUE)